amylour/everneed/README.md

 View live site: [everneed](https://everneed-096aafe5d13c.herokuapp.com/)

-If you wish to make a test purchase, you can use the following Stripe Dummy Card details:
+If you wish to make a test purchase, you can use the following [Stripe Dummy Card](https://stripe.com/docs/testing) details:

--  Card Number: 4242424242424242
+- Success Card Number: 4242424242424242
+- 3D Secure Auth Number: 4000 0027 6000 3184
 - Exp Date: Any date in the future using the format MM/YY
 - CVN: any 3 digit number
 - Postcode: any 5 numerals